• Japan is no longer 8000 miles away.

 Past Speech Contest Topics:

-You can download the Speech Contest 2021 program here.
+You can see the Speech Contest 2021 program here.
+2025's coming soon.

 Eligibility: